Teaching & Learning Innovation Grant

 The TLI Grant Process

-Design & Development Phase – The CLT staff will act as the primary point of contact for each grant recipient to assist with the design, development, implementation, and evaluation of the awarded grant.
+Design & Develop: A CLT team member will act as the primary point of contact for each grant project and will coordinate the design, development, implementation, and evaluation of the awarded grant.

 - Consult - As a first step, you must contact the Interim Director of the Center for Learning & Teaching, Tricia Clark at TKC3@psu.edu or (610) 396-6349 to schedule a meeting at which you will share the details of your proposal.
 During this consultation, you will be asked to share responses to questions listed on our Grant Planning Sheet.
 (Download Grant Planning Sheet)